 “Dr. Shockey is a mentor, friend, and exemplar to many of his colleagues and students,” President Dr. Todd Williams says.
 “His example as an artist, teacher, husband, and father leaves a lasting impression on all of us who know and love him.
 His care and commitment to the chorale for so many years are an outworking of his personal character and have endeared him to generations of students.
 We will miss him greatly.”

 Hired as a music instructor in 1978, Dr. Shockey retires as a full professor and chair of Voice Studies on July 1, 2017.
-Shockey’s 27 seasons conducting the Cairn chorale establish him as the longest-running director of the ensemble; the chorale’s founder, Dr. Al Lunde, conducted the ensemble for just 21 seasons.
-Shockey also conducts the Cairn chamber singers and performs in faculty recitals.
+In addition to leading the chorale for 23 seasons, Shockey also conducts the Cairn chamber singers and performs in faculty recitals.
 After this semester’s final classes and juries wrap up in May, he will lead the chorale on a nine-day tour to Hong Kong, where they will sing at churches and Christian schools throughout the territory, as well as at the newly founded Levites Institute of Worship and Praise.

 In an interview with Cairn Magazine, Shockey reminisced about students, opportunities not taken (he had turned down teaching offers from his alma mater Roberts Wesleyan—“They never felt like the right thing at the right time”), and his love for Cairn.
 The most gratifying part of the job, he said, is the relationships: “My colleagues and my students are the highlights.
 I love my students, love my colleagues.
 They know that.”